a-hakim/senangwebs-quiz/README.md

 ## License

-This project is licensed under the MIT License. <!-- (Create a LICENSE.md file if it doesn't exist and this is the correct license) -->
+This project is licensed under the MIT License.

 ## Acknowledgments

-- Inspired by the need for a simple, effective copy-to-clipboard solution.
+- Inspired by the need for a simple, effective quiz creation solution.
+- Built with modern web standards for maximum compatibility.
 - Thanks to all contributors who have helped to improve this library.

 ## Support